ebuckler/handbook/docs/03-policies/vacation-and-time-off.md

 ## Terms upon employee departure
 - ONLY unused, accrued vacation time will be paid out upon departure.
-- Any unused floating holiday and sick time will be considered forfeit.
+- All unused floating holiday and sick time will be considered forfeit.

 **Whenever possible please give at least 2 weeks advance notice of planned time off, this will help us on project resourcing.**